ethereum/ethereum-org-website/src/content/developers/tutorials/how-to-mint-an-nft/index.md

     PRIVATE_KEY = "your-private-account-address"
     PUBLIC_KEY = "your-public-account-address"

-## Step 7: Create your transaction
+## Step 7: Create your transaction {#create-txn}

 First, let’s define a function called mintNFT(tokenData) and create our transaction by doing the following:

-1. Grab your PRIVATE_KEY* *and* *PUBLIC_KEY from the .env file.
+1. Grab your PRIVATE_KEY *and* PUBLIC_KEY from the .env file.

 1. Next, we’ll need to figure out the account nonce.
-The nonce specification is used to keep track of the number of transactions sent from your address— which we need for security purposes and to prevent [replay attacks](https://docs.alchemyapi.io/alchemy/resources/blockchain-glossary#account-nonce).
-To get the number of transactions sent from your address, we use [getTransactionCount](https://docs.alchemyapi.io/alchemy/documentation/alchemy-api-reference/json-rpc#eth_gettransactioncount).
+The nonce specification is used to keep track of the number of transactions sent from your address— which we need for security purposes and to prevent [replay attacks](/glossary/#nonce).
+To get the number of transactions sent from your address, we use [getTransactionCount](/developers/docs/apis/json-rpc/#eth_gettransactioncount).

 1. Finally we’ll set up our transaction with the following info: